ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab04.md

     drawRectangle(200, 200, 0 , "red","")
     drawTree(200, "green")
 ```
 The above code helps you visually inspect if the your tree is of the specified height by drawing it alongside a rectangle of the same height.
-When you run this code with a correct implementation of drawTree() should see that the top of the tree touches the top of the rectangle as shown in the following output :
+When you run this code with a correct implementation of drawTree() should see that the top of the tree coincides with the top side of the rectangle as shown in the following output:

 ![testTree](testTree.png){:height="200px"}

-Note that there are aspects of the tree that are not specified for you such as its width, the width and height of the bark, and the spacing between the three triangles that make up the tree top.
-You should make decisions on these aspects relative to the height of the tree so that a taller tree has a thicker and taller bark.
+Note that there are aspects of the tree that are not specified for you such as the width of the tree, the width and height of the bark, and the spacing between the three triangles that make up the tree top.
+You should make decisions on these aspects relative to the height of the tree so that a taller tree is wider and has a thicker and taller bark.

 Now go ahead and implement your drawTree() function.
 Add more code to the testdrawTree() function to draw at least two well-proportioned trees of different heights at two different locations.

-## Step 5: Draw a row of trees
+## Step 5: Draw a row of trees - repetition made easy with loops

 We would now like to go from drawing one tree to many trees, which will essentially become our forest.
-In this step you will learn how repetition of code is made easy with loops.
 To begin define the function `drawForest()` as below:

 ```
 def drawForest():